 A deeper look at perceptual inference

-In this post we will take a deeper look at how, according to the active inference framework (AIF), an agent assigns probabilities to mental states about the world based on observations.
+In this post we will take a deeper look at how, according to the active inference framework (AIF), an agent infers controller states (internal states) representing system states (external states) based on observations.
 We call this process perceptual inference.

-The simple example in the previous post showed how the human brain could according to AIF turn an observation into a probability over mental states representing what it observes using its generative model and Bayes’ theorem.
-Since there were only two interesting things in the garden scenario, a frog and a lizard, it was possible to calculate the posteriori probability distribution for the mental state as a closed-form expression (a “frog” with 73% probability).
-In real life there are too many possible mental states for the brain to be able to calculate the probability distribution of mental states analytically.
+The simple example in the previous post showed how the human brain could according to AIF turn an observation into a probability over controller states representing what it observes using its generative model and Bayes’ theorem.
+Since there were only two interesting system states in the garden scenario, a frog and a lizard, it was possible to calculate the posteriori probability distribution for the controller state as a closed-form expression (a “frog” with 73% probability).
+In real life there are too many possible controller states for the brain to be able to calculate the probability distribution of controller states analytically.

 This post describes how, according to active inference framework (AIF), an agent gets around the messy intractability of reality.